 User personas are essential product management tools.
 These fictional representations of your users help you gain empathy and a better understanding of your target audiences.
 You can think of them as a visual map of your users’ main characteristics.
-With user personas it’s easy to relate to your target audiences and ‘put yourself in their shoes’ so that you can build awesome products and cool features that really meet their needs.

 A well-built user persona gives you general information about your ideal users.
 At their most basic, user persona templates include demographics and other information like who your users are, what they do, what they like and dislike and what their pain points are.
 Other important information deals with their goals and challenges, why they need your product and the drawbacks of the tools they currently use.